God Created Satan – Did God Create Evil?

 To recap what we’ve learned, God created Satan as His Adversary from the beginning, the murderer that would put Him on the cross.
 God created Adam and Eve in His image, yet gave them the divine choice to love and serve Him or not, just as He did the angels.
 He knew they would choose to follow Satan’s enticement, yet He also pre-ordained the Way to redemption.
 Truly, it is by choice.

-Adam, as the first ‘son of God’ (Luke 3:38), in that he was created from the earth, failed the test, leading to the condemnation of all mankind (John 3:18).
+Adam, as the first ‘son of God’ (Luke 3:38), in that he was not born or begotten, but created from the earth, failed the test, leading to the condemnation of all mankind (John 3:18).
 Jesus, as the last Adam, the only begotten Son of God, did NOT fail the test, leading to the reconciliation of all who choose to be born again.
 We were all born of the first Adam (flesh); we must choose to be born again of the last Adam, who became the life-giving Spirit (1 Cor 15:45).
 Are you born of the Spirit today?
 If you don’t know what this means, I invite you to read the hub link below.

 Remember, Satan cannot touch God’s children unless God permits him to do so.
 In fact, those who are born again have been given authority over Satan by faith in the LORD Jesus Christ.

 Thus, we read the words of Jesus in Luke 10:19, “Behold, I have given you authority to tread on serpents and scorpions, and over all the power of the enemy, and nothing will injure you.”
-If we read vs. 17 and 20 of this same account, "The seventy returned with joy, saying, 'Lord, even the demons are subject to us in Your name.'...[Jesus replied] 'Nevertheless do not rejoice in this, that the spirits are subject to you, but rejoice that your names are recorded in heaven."
+If we read vs. 17 and 20 of this same account, "The seventy-two returned with joy, saying, 'Lord, even the demons are subject to us in Your name.'...[Jesus replied] 'Nevertheless do not rejoice in this, that the spirits are subject to you, but rejoice that your names are recorded in heaven."

 Let us ponder the sovereign assurance found in Rom 8:28 “And we know that all things work together for good to them that love God, to them who are the called according to His purpose.”
-And His purpose is that we, as He did, will overcome the Adversary, re-claiming our inheritance by faith.
+And His purpose is that we, as He did, will overcome the Adversary, re-claiming our reign and inheritance by faith.
 I’ll close with the following promise by our LORD: